 Regular aerobic exercise like walking can lead to a longer life.
 A study by the University of Michigan Medical School recorded that ” those who exercise regularly in their fifties and sixties are 35 percent less likely to die over the next eight years than their non-walking counterparts.”

-Here are 8 more health benefits of walking observed by studies:
+8 more research-backed health benefits

 - Cuts Alzheimer’s disease risk by 50 percent over five years